 But by including colorful and motivating quotes that speak to you, you’ll have something visual to remind you of your mood for the day and keep you on track.

 You can choose to make your daily plan all about you.
 By writing your rituals for the day in the daily planner, and creating a list of things you’ll do as soon as you wake up for example, or making a list of rituals you need to include every single day.

 The beauty of this is that you can track your performance on the right-hand side by ticking off your water intake, exercise, and the meals you’ve eaten.

 Setting your intentions for the day and making a list of the things you’d like to do for yourself will remind you to take time out for yourself.

 Maybe you’ve found that you need a system to get stuff done.
 Draw out a table or use checkboxes to make sure you’re only focusing on the important things.

 Because it’s easy to get overwhelmed with to-dos, funnel all your to-dos down into only the essential items you need to get done that day and add them to your page in a striking way.

 Therefore, you can use the rest of the page to remind you of other things, add post-it notes for reminders, and have a system that works for you.
-If you struggle to stay productive, try a few different to-do list techniques and use the Getting Stuff Done to execute them.
+If you struggle to stay productive, try a few different to-do list techniques and use your daily planner to execute them.